History & Modern Languages (new Tripos)

 Professor Christopher Clark's research interests are centered on the history of nineteenth-century Germany and continental Europe.
 His books include Iron Kingdom: the Rise and Downfall of Prussia 1600-1947 (2006), which won the Wolfson Prize for History, and The Sleepwalkers: How Europe Went to War in 1914 (2012), which won the LA Times Book Prize (History) in 2013.
 In September 2014, he succeeded Richard Evans as the Regius Professor of History at the University of Cambridge.
 He was made Knight Bachelor in the 2015 birthday honours list for services to British-German relations.
 Chris supervises for paper 17, 'European History 1715-1890'.

 Dr Miranda Griffin

-Dr Miranda Griffin is the Director of Studies for Part IA (the first year of Modern and Medieval Languages).
-She specialises in medieval French literature.
+Dr Miranda Griffin is the Senior Tutor at St Catharine's.
+Her academic specialism is medieval French literature.
 She has published a book on the Vulgate Cycle, a thirteenth-century cycle of French stories about King Arthur, his knights and the Holy Grail.
 Her second book is about stories of transformation and shape-shifting in medieval French literature, and includes studies of werewolves, snake-women and Merlin.
-Her next project will focus on pilgrimage and landscape in medieval literature.
-Miranda teaches medieval French literature to students in the MML, ASNC and English Triposes, as well as teaching the introductory French literature survey course to first years.
-She also offers an introductory course on critical theory to first- and second-year linguists, and is very interested in the connections between modern theories of gender and identity and medieval literature.
+Her next project focuses on journeys and landscape in medieval literature.

 Dr Geoffrey Kantaris